UKPLab/f1000rd/README.md

 # F1000RD Corpus Repository

-This repository hosts **F1000RD**, the accompanying dataset for the article _Revise and Resubmit: An Intertextual Model of Text-based Collaboration in Peer Review_.
+This repository hosts **F1000RD**, the accompanying dataset for the article [Revise and Resubmit: An Intertextual Model of Text-based Collaboration in Peer Review](https://direct.mit.edu/coli/article/doi/10.1162/coli_a_00455/112555/Revise-and-Resubmit-An-Intertextual-Model-of-Text), Computational Linguistics (2022).
 It is the first openly licensed, multi-domain corpus of publications, their revisions and peer reviews from an open reviewing platform.

 If you are interested in the intertextual graph data model that is introduced in the paper, please have a look at [this repository](https://github.com/UKPLab/intertext-graph.git)